-NORWICH, CT – DECEMBER 28, 2018 – The Connecticut Municipal Energy and Electric Cooperative (“CMEEC”) today released the results of the forensic examination report conducted by outside auditors of the organization’s revenues and expenditures for fiscal years 2013-2017.
+NORWICH, CT – DECEMBER 28, 2018 – The Connecticut Municipal Electric Energy Cooperative (“CMEEC”) today released the results of the forensic examination report conducted by outside auditors of the organization’s revenues and expenditures for fiscal years 2013-2017.
 The examination was conducted by CohnReznick LLP and included a review of CMEEC’s compliance with Connecticut statutory requirements and CMEEC’s By-Laws.
 The full report has been posted on CMEEC’s website and provided to its members, and it will be provided to the Connecticut General Assembly as part of CMEEC’s annual report filing.

 Included in the report are CohnReznick’s findings and recommendations, and the responses provided by CMEEC’s management.
 The responses (Exhibit V) provide additional context and outline a number of actions CMEEC has taken to strengthen its internal controls, including: